Albrtito/ObsidianNotes/02-Atomic/1731419106 - Match-Plus-Action method in forwarding.md

 References:
 cssclasses:
 ---
-# Match-Plus-Action Forwarding
+# Match-Plus-Action
-The match plus action process is performed inside the routers, it is an esential function of the data plane in charge of finding where each datagram should be redirected.
+The match plus action process is performed inside the routers, it is an esential function of the data plane **in charge of finding where each datagram should be redirected by looking at the table**.

+We’ll look at the match-plus-action method for **generalised forwarding**.
+This method is ruled by the **OpenFlow** standard.
-##
+## Flow tables:
-Based on the
+The forwarding or flow tables contain the following fields for each entry:
++ **Set of header field values**: Prefix to match
++ **Set of counters:** Updated as packets are matched by the table entry.
++ **Set of ac**
 ## Optimizing searching:
 > [!BUG] Problem:
 > The main problem when looking at a table is how long is it going to take.
 Input ports need to work blazingly fast and looking at a 4 million entry table is not feasable.